nickknyc/seniorproject_sp20_katsivelos/syllabus.md

 ### Self Assessments

-Students will conduct **self assessments** as well as be evaluated by the professor at midterm and the end of the semester.
+Students will conduct **self assessments** as well as be evaluated by the professor at midterm and at the end of the semester.
 Any action without reflection is meaningless.
 Real learning only occurs as part of a reflective process.
 Reflection is studying your own practice as seriously as you study anything.
 It involves thinking about why, what, and how you create something.

 ### Evaluation & Grading